System73/polynet-ios-sample-app/README.md

 ### Using Carthage

-Update the carthage dependencies for the specific Apple platform.
+Navigate to a specific project (PolyNetSampleSwift, PolyNetSampleObjectiveC, etc.).
+Update the Carthage dependencies for the specific Apple platform (ios/tvos).

 ```shell
 carthage update --platform ios --use-xcframeworks
 ```

-Go to the Frameworks folder inside the Xcode project (.xcodeproj) and remove the PolyNetSDK, Starscream, and SwiftProtobuf frameworks that are marked in red and which not being found by Xcode.
-After removing them, right-click inside the frameworks folder and select Add files to PolyNetSampleSwift.
-Make sure copy items if needed, create groups and add to targets PolyNetSampleSwift is selected.
-Then choose the XCFrameworks (PolyNetSDK, Starscream and SwiftProtobuf) from the PolyNetSampleSwift/Carthage/Build folder.

-Once added, run the project from Xcode.
+After updating the Carthage dependencies, follow these steps (PolyNetSampleSwift project as a example):

+1. Open the Xcode project (.xcodeproj) and navigate to the Frameworks folder.
+2. Right-click the Frameworks folder and select "Add files to PolyNetSampleSwift."
+3. Ensure that "Copy items if needed," "Create groups," and "Add to targets PolyNetSampleSwift" are selected.
+4. Choose the XCFrameworks (PolyNetSDK, Starscream, and SwiftProtobuf) from the PolyNetSampleSwift/Carthage/Build folder.
+5. Go to the "General" tab of your project settings and ensure that the added frameworks are set to "Embed & Sign."

 ### Using CocoaPods